neelkamath/omni-chat-backend/docs/spec.md

 - You can require a password or biometric to unlock the app.
 - Allow the user to draw messages.
 The GUI could have a drawing option, which would be converted to an image file before sending.
 - Allow users to create record audio in-app.
 - When a user who isn't in the user's contacts creates a chat with the user, it should go to an "Invites" tab where the user will have to go to ignore the chat, delete the chat, block the user, or add them to their contacts so that the chat will appear in the "Chats" tab.
+Otherwise, users and bots might spam each other, especially if they're a celebrity.

 ### Free

-Features must be free if they are a unique selling point, are useful for the average user, or if they're already free in another popular service (e.g., video-mail in Google Duo).
+Features must be free if they're a unique selling point, are useful for the average user, or if they're already free in another popular service (e.g., video-mail in Google Duo).

 - [x] Automatic online status.
-You don't manually set whether you're "away", or some other error-prone status that no one takes seriously.
+You don't manually set whether you're "away", or some other error-prone status that you have to constantly update, and no one takes seriously.
 - [x] Private chats.
 These are for conversations between two people, like you and your friend.
-- [x] Group chats with multiple admins.
-These are for groups of people, like your school class's chat.
-- [x] See who else is in the group.
+- [x] See who's typing in the chat.
-- [x] Group descriptions and icons.
-- [x] See whether someone's typing.
-- [x] Unlimited people per group.
 - [x] See when someone's online, or when they were last online.
-- [x] Search chat.
+- [x] Search the chat.
-- [x] If you are added to a group chat, or are added back to a group chat after leaving it, you'll be able to see the entire chat's history.
-- [x] If you leave a group chat, your messages will remain in the chat until you delete your account, or join the group chat again to delete them.
 - [x] When a private chat gets deleted by a user, the messages sent until then are no longer visible to them, and the chat is no longer retrieved when requesting their chats.
 However, the user they were chatting with will still have the chat in the same state it was in before the user deleted it.
 If the other user sends a message to the user, it will show up as the first message in the user's chat.
-- [x] We'll have unlimited chat history so that new participants don't miss older messages.
-- [x] Every message has the date and time it was sent, delivered, and read.
+- [x] Every message has the date and time it was sent, delivered, and read for each user.
 - [x] Delete messages.
 - [x] Star messages.
 - [x] Markdown support.
 - [x] Reply to a message to prevent context loss.
-- [ ] Broadcast groups where only admins can send messages.
+- Group chats, like your school class's chat.
+    - [x] Multiple admins.
+    - [x] If you are added to a chat, or are added back to a chat after leaving it, you'll be able to see the entire chat's history so that new participants don't miss older messages.
+    - [x] If you leave a chat, your messages will remain in the chat until you delete your account, or join the chat again to delete them.
+    - [x] Descriptions and icons.
+    - [x] Unlimited participants.
+    - [x] Have an option to only allow admins to message.
+This option can be turned on or off any number of times.
 This is for group chats for updates, like a conference's chat where you don't want hundreds of people asking the same questions over and over again.
 - Message types:
+    - [x] Text
     - [ ] Audio
     - [ ] Polls
     - [ ] Contacts